Kunjshingala/TO-DO/README.md

 # crud

-A Flutter project For Crud Operation with SQLlite.
+A Flutter project For Crud Operation with sqflite.

 ## Getting Started